maxkram/Front-End-Wizard/README.md

 ## Training

-- :computer: [Code Academy](https://www.codecademy.com/) - Online learning platform with built in IDE
+This section is for training platforms which offere free/paid courses to learn development.
+Any platform added here should contain a wide array of courses.

+- :tada: - Free
+- :moneybag: - Paid
+- :money_with_wings: - Has free and paid sections

+- :money_with_wings: [Code Academy](https://www.codecademy.com/) - A very extensive free section but has a pro upgrade
-- :computer: [Pluralsight](https://learn.pluralsight.com) - Online tutorial video platform
+- :moneybag: [Pluralsight](https://learn.pluralsight.com) - Online tutorial video platform
-- :computer: [Treehouse](https://teamtreehouse.com/home) - Online learning platformwith built in IDE
+- :moneybag: [Treehouse](https://teamtreehouse.com/home) - A vast platform with extremely well built courses in front end ux backend etc